 ANNUAL PRIORITIES, GOALS, and OBJECTIVES

 Annual priorities are generally reviewed in the fall, further developed in early winter, and voted on at the first RMAC meeting of each year to guide the activities of the committee.
-The 2023 priorities were released in the ().
-The vision and mission of RMAC are supported by the long-term priorities outlined in the RMAC Strategic Plan (RMAC 2020) and in targeted, shorter-term Goals and Objectives.
+The 2023 priorities were released in the 2022 Annual Report and Workplan (RMAC 2023); the 2024 priorities were embedded in the 2023 Annual Report and Workplan (RMAC 2024); and the 2025 priorities are embedded in this 2024 Annual Report and Workplan.
+Each Annual Report and Workplan provides a status of the progress made on the Annual Priorities, Goals, and Objectives that were established for that calendar year, and provides an aspirational list of the Annual Priorities, Goals, and Objectives for the upcoming year.
+The vision and mission of RMAC are supported by the Overarching priorities outlined in the RMAC Strategic Plan (RMAC 2020) and in targeted, shorter-term Goals and Objectives.

-The RMAC’s vision and mission guide its priorities (Table 2), and the Annual Priorities, Goals, and Objectives are developed annually to fulfill these priorities.
-The RMAC’s overarching priorities are longer-term priorities of the RMAC that require actions on multiple fronts, often over multiple years, to accomplish.
-The Strategic Plan (RMAC 2020) outlines four main overarching priorities; the priority associated with the CDFA Noxious Weeds Program was not included in the 2022 Annual Report and Workplan (RMAC 2023) as the future of that program was uncertain at the time.
+The RMAC’s vision and mission guide its Overarching Priorities (Table 2), and the Annual Priorities, Goals, and Objectives are developed annually to fulfill these.
+The RMAC’s Overarching Priorities are longer-term priorities of the RMAC that require actions on multiple fronts, often over multiple years, to accomplish.
+The Strategic Plan (RMAC 2020) outlines four main Overarching Priorities; the priority associated with the CDFA Noxious Weeds Program was not included in the 2022 Annual Report and Workplan (RMAC 2023) as the future of that program was uncertain at the time.
 The RMAC has re-incorporated that priority as the Noxious Weeds Program was recently revived and will follow any changes in the program activity to determine how it should be further addressed in future years’ goals and objectives.

 Table 2.
-Range Management Advisory Committee Long-Term Priorities
+Range Management Advisory Committee Overarching Priorities